 This could be an example of some Code that a student puts together that is supposed to have the Turtle introduce itself.
-You might expect that, because we are adding "Hello my name is " and "Dan", that the value of the Result variable would be: "Hello, my name is Dan".
+You might expect that, because we are adding "Hello, my name is " and "Dan", that the value of the Result variable would be: "Hello, my name is Dan".
 Instead, because the add block expects Number values - not String values, the value of the Result variable is actually 0.
 To make the sentence "Hello, my name is Dan" with the Introduction and Name variables we would use the join block instead, as shown below: